-The Pohnpei Surf Club is business as usual on the water for 2015 season with our dedicated P.S.C. boats fully equipped for surfing, fishing, and other activities around the lagoon.
-Our experienced captains and surf guides will put you straight onto the best right hand reef pass in the world, with the famous P-Pass just 20 minutes or so across the lagoon at full throttle.
-There’s numerous other reef passes around the island that may also be working good on various swell directions or opposing winds and are within easy striking distance with our boats.
+The Pohnpei Surf Club is business as usual on the water for this winter season with dedicated P.S.C. boats fully equipped for surfing, fishing, and other activities around the lagoon.
+Their experienced captains and surf guides will put you straight onto the best right hand reef pass in the world, with the famous P-Pass roughly 20 minutes across the lagoon at full throttle.
+There’s numerous other reef passes around the island that may also be working good on various swell directions or opposing winds and are within easy striking distance with their boats.

 This is the perfect option for surfers looking for comfortable, modern accommodations with full amenities on a world class surfing trip, or for couples seeking a unique, authentic experience in the Pacific Islands instead of another chain resort experience.

 Space at the hotel is very limited so advanced bookings will be required to avoid the necessity of overflow accommodations elsewhere on the island.

 The Pohnpei Experience